JubeJubes/JubeJubes/README.md

 - 👋 Hola amigos, I’m @JubeJubes
-- 🌱 I’m currently whetting my appetite in web development
+- 🌱 This is my playground that I use to learn all things webdev
 - 📫 How to reach me - jubejubesgit@gmail.com

 <!---